Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 "liveStream": {
   "liveEventName": "liveeventname", // The name for the Live Event to be created.
-  "assetName": "liveassetname", // The asset where the Live Encoding will save the output to be streamed "encodingType": "Standard",
+  "assetName": "liveassetname", // The asset where the Live Encoding will save the output to be streamed "encodingType": "Standard", // The encoding type for live event.
+This value is specified at creation time and cannot be updated.
+Allowed values: Basic, None, Standard.
-  "presetName": "Default720p",
+  "presetName": "Default720p", // The encoding preset name.
+This value is specified at creation time and cannot be updated.
-  "liveOutputName": "liveoutput",
+  "liveOutputName": "liveoutput", // The name of the live event.
   "mode": "default" // Allowed values: default, transcription, lowLatency },
 "FairPlayCertificate": "" // Path to Public FairPlay Certificate